MaximePremont/Licenka/README.md

 During the hackathon we learned how to create a contract on the BSC blockchain and deploy it using Starton API/Front.
 Using next.js and Web3.js we were able to create our first Dapp, and interact with our contract using Starton and direct function calling with Web3.js.
 ## 📌 Technical documentation
+To use our system, you must first create a license in order to obtain the license ID.
+Then it is possible to use it as desired.

+🛟 **It is possible to define an expiration for licenses in days when they are created !**

 Our solution is deployed and working with 3 parts :
 1. A main page ([https://licenka.space](https://licenka.space)) to show the project
 2. A license creation page ([https://licenka.space/create](https://licenka.space/create)), to create a new license with our wallet